aofarrel/verbose-fiesta/Terra/TopMed_Aligner_Workspace.md

 * [Gen3's data dictionary](https://gen3.datastage.io/DD)
 * [How Gen3 data interacts with Terra](https://support.terra.bio/hc/en-us/articles/360038087312)

 Head on over to [Gen3](https://gen3.datastage.io/) and log in by clicking "Profile" in the top right hand corner.
 You will need to log in using your NIH eRA Commons ID.
 When you click on "Exploration" you will see all subjects and studies you have access to.
-Use filters on the right hand side of the screen to select what you are interested in. **For instance, you could limit your search to subjects with...**
+Use filters on the right hand side of the screen to select what you are interested in.
+For instance, you could limit your search to subjects

 ![censored view of Gen3 when you are logged in, with "export to Terra" button highlighted](https://github.com/aofarrel/tutorials/blob/master/gen3_overview_with_text_resized.png?raw=true)